Battery Reserve & Autonomy Days

 The ideal number of autonomy days depends heavily on your specific situation.
 Typically, systems are designed for two to five days of autonomy.
 Key factors include:

-- Geography and Climate: A location with frequent, multi-day storms or long, overcast winters will require more autonomy than a consistently sunny region.
-Data from organizations like IRENA and the IEA can provide insights into regional solar availability.
+• Geography and Climate: A location with frequent, multi-day storms or long, overcast winters will require more autonomy than a consistently sunny region.
+Data from organizations like the International Renewable Energy Agency (IRENA) and the International Energy Agency (IEA) can provide insights into regional solar availability.
+For example, reports like IRENA's Global Renewables Outlook or the IEA's regional energy analyses (published annually) offer valuable data for long-term planning.
 For more on this, read Data-driven planning: IEA and IRENA cues for autonomy days.

 For a practical framework on making this decision, consult our guide: How many autonomy days do you need?
 A practical rulebook.